migotom/mt-bulk/docs/operations.md

 }
 ```

+**Important note**

+To use SFTP user used to connect needs enabled ftp and ssh policies.

 ## Security audit

 Check device for any known vulnerabilities by searching CVE databases for particular Mikrotik version and using SSH look on device itself for known non-secure settings turned on.